Validation and Verification

 CBDC’s policy is to only share validated and verified data.
 Validation ensures that records are in a standard format; with an Ordnance Survey grid reference, location, recorder and determiner name and species scientific name using a recognised name in the NBN Species Inventory.
 CBDC staff liaise with the recorder if there are any queries and may ask for evidence such as photographs or specimens.

 Verification is the process of checking that the species identification is correct.
-It is undertaken by local referees or county recorders on an annual basis and is supplemented by national experts reviewing CBDC datasets on a more ad hoc basic.
+It is undertaken by local referees or County Recorders usually on an annual basis and is supplemented by national experts reviewing CBDC datasets on a more ad hoc basic.
 For most records verifiers will merely accept the record is plausible based on what is known about the species’ range, life history, habitat preferences, ease of identification and the recorder’s experience.
 Occasionally the verifier will require more information about the record, for instance is there a photograph of the species that has been recorded.
+Find out about the County Recorders here.

 Rare, protected and non-native/invasive species will be verified as soon as possible after the record has been received.